 Bell’s palsy is a type of temporary facial paralysis or weakness that affects one side of a person’s face.
-Health experts believe it develops due to viral infection.
-Some people who have had COVID-19 have also developed Bell’s palsy.

 A person’s brain contains 12 pairs of cranial nerves.
 These nerves connect to different parts of the head, neck, and torso and are responsible for various sensory and motor functions.